A letter to all mothers

 As I walked out at the end of that day, I was beyond exhausted and I started thinking about mothers.
 How do they do it?
-Are they counting down to when their husbands come home so they can run out?
+Are they counting down to when their fathers watch them so they can run out?
 Do they get breaks?
 Do they fall apart and cry, like I did?
 This horrid thought crossed my mind that day, would I make a horrible mother someday?

 What I realized is after that shift, I got to punch out and leave.
 I may never see those babies again.
 But motherhood is a full time job, a job that lasts every minute of every day.
 Moms’ don’t get to punch out, they don’t even get paid.
 That day my friend Carly reminded me it was okay to take a break and walk away.